skellat/new-blog-post-tweety/about.md

 This blog is maintained [using GitHub](https://github.com/skellat/new-blog-post-tweety) and patches may be submitted for consideration.
 Patches may be subject to summary closure, though.

-This blog does not have comments at this time due to the presently unsettled legal situation created by the Ohio General Assembly and its unusual enactments lately.
+This blog does not have comments at this time due to the presently unsettled legal situation.